-What are the Different Types of Journaling?
+What are the different types of journaling?
 And, how do you begin?

-Journaling Definition and History
+Journaling definition and history

-People have been journaling as as way to help them make sense of the world around them for hundreds of years. ( The first record of the word “journal” was in the 15th century and “journaling” was used in 1803 according to the Merriam Webster dictionary.)
-Journaling has been around for a long time.
+The definition of journaling is “to keep a personal journal: to enter or record daily thoughts, experiences, etc.,” in a journal.
+People have been journaling as as way to help them make sense of the world around them for hundreds of years.
+The first record of the word “journal” was in the 15th century and “journaling” was used in 1803 according to the Merriam Webster dictionary.

 Your ancestors probably kept a journal of some kind – it just may not have survived for you to read it.
 The best part about journaling is it can record a moment in time or it can become an actual record of a person’s LIFE, which is pretty amazing when you think about it.

-The first thing you need to know is that journaling is not as hard as it sounds.
+The first thing you need to know is journaling is not as hard as it sounds.
 In fact, it doesn’t require much to start journaling either.
 Any old humble notebook and pen can serve you and quickly become something far larger, like a record of your life.

 So, if you want to record your life, that’s great!
 But, where do you begin?